 I. What is an Extended Metaphor?

-An extended metaphor is a metaphor that is developed in some detail.
+An extended metaphor is a metaphor that is developed in great detail.
 The amount of detail can vary from that of a sentence or a paragraph, to encompassing an entire work.
 In an extended metaphor, the author takes a single metaphor and employs it at length, using various subjects, images, ideas and situations.
 They are commonly used in poetry, as well as prose.

 You have probably come across many examples of extended metaphor and have most likely understood them.
 You may have even used them yourself, without realizing what they were.